 15 "Freedom is originally a relation to the given.
 But what is this relation to the given? [...]
 The given does not cause freedom (since it can produce only the given) nor is it the reason of freedom (since all 'reason' comes into the world through freedom).
 Neither is it the necessary condition of freedom since we are on the level of pure contingency [and freedom is contingent in the sense that it is not unable not to exist].
 Neither is it an indispensable matter on which freedom must exercise itself, for this would be to suppose that freedom exists ready-made [...].
-The given in no way enters into the constitution of freedom since freedom is interiorised as the internal negation of the given [...].
+The given in no way enters into the constitution of freedom is contingent of the given [...].
+The given is freedom is interiorised as the internal negation of the given [...].
 The given is freedom itself in so far as freedom exists; and whatever it does, freedom can not escape its existence" (EN, p.
 402, 487).